3DI70R/Sonic2006-Lua-Decompiled/README.md

 # Changes to decompiled code

-- unpack(nil) was replaced with unpack(...), since this construction occurs only in vararg methods
+- unpack(nil) was replaced with ..., since this construction occurs only in vararg methods
 - strange values in for loops (0 - 1, 1 - 1 - 1, 0 + 1) were replaced by iterator value
 - value of totalScore in scripts\stages\states\standard.lua was written as self.score + self.timeBonus since unluac enters infinite loop in this part